elolab/PowerExplorer/vignettes/PowerExplore_vignette.knit.md

 ## Visualization

-The predicted results can be summaried using `plotPredictedPower`.
-The input should be the predicted power object returned from `predictSampleSizePower`, the summary can be optionally visualized by setting the following parameters:
+The predicted results can be summaried using `plotPredPwr`.
+The input should be the predicted power object returned from `predictPower`, the summary can be optionally visualized by setting the following parameters:

 - `plotType`: power-samplesize-foldchange relationship can be visualized optionally between "lineplot" and "heatmap".
 - `minLFC` and `maxLFC`: to observe power in a specific range of LFC